Bicanonical and adjoint linear systems on surfaces of general type: Introduction

 \begin{thm}[Theorem 1 of \cite{X2}] Let $S$ be a minimal projective surface of general type.
 Then the bicanonical map of $S$ is generically finite if and only if $p_2(S)>2$. \end{thm}

 The proof of G. Xiao depends on his study of genus $2$ fibration over curves and on Horikawa's classification of the possible degenerations.
-As pointed out by F. Catanese, there might be a simpler proof relying on the base point freeness of $|2K_S|$ for surfaces with $p_g(S)=0$ and $2\le K_S^2\le 4$.
+We choose a different approach, and we will deduce the Theorem from vanishing theorems for $\Q$-divisors, using in addition just some well known and fundamental properties of surfaces of general type.

-We choose a different approach, and we will deduce the Theorem from vanishing theorems for $\Q$-divisors, using in addition just some well known properties of surfaces of general type.
+We present such a new proof mainly as an interesting application of the $\Q$-divisor method used for similar problems in higher dimensional birational geometry (see for example \cite{MC}).
+Using more involved results on surfaces, there are other, slightly shorter proofs of Xiao's Theorem.

 In the last section, we show that adjoint linear systems $|K_S+L|$ on surfaces of general type can only be composite with a pencil of curves, if $L$ is a divisor with $h^0(S,\sO_S(L)) \leq 2$.
-We discuss some examples, showing that this bound is sharp.\\
+We discuss some examples, showing that this bound is sharp.
+This result may be applied to study on 3-folds (see for example \cite{MC}).\\

 For a linear system $|L|$ on a surface $S$ the induced rational map is denoted by $\varphi_L$.
 The linear system is composite with a pencil of curves, if $\dim \varphi_L(S)=1$.
 The symbol $\equiv$ stands for the numerical equivalence of divisors, whereas $\sim$ denotes the linear equivalence. $K_S$ denotes the canonical divisor, and if $f:S\to B$ is a surjective morphism, $K_{S/B}=K_S - f^* K_B$.
 The base field is ${\mathbb C}$.